netspie/kitsune/README.md

 # Kitsune Study

-&nbsp;&nbsp;&nbsp;&nbsp; Japanese language learning app where you can add and explore various materials and turn anything into a flashcards.
+&nbsp;&nbsp;&nbsp;&nbsp; Japanese language learning app where you can add and explore various materials and turn anything into flashcards.

 ## General